-Travel to Canada
+Travel

-• A valid U.S. passport;
+• A valid U.S. passport.

-• A valid passport card;
+• A valid passport card.

-• A valid NEXUS card; or
+• A valid NEXUS card.

-• Enhanced Driver’s License.
+• An Enhanced Driver’s License.

 Our US Immigration Services for Entry to Canada